fricciardi/datetime2/docs/base_classes.rst

 :class:`Time` objects
 ---------------------

-.. warning:: This version of the documentation is under revision for the part
-             concerning the correction of local time for UTC.
-Code and tests about this part are under development.

 An indication of time, independent of any particular day, expressed as a fraction of day.
 There might be an indication of time difference to UTC, e.g.